Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 for fq in "$IN"/*.sub5M.trimmed.fastq.gz; do s=$(basename "$fq" .sub5M.trimmed.fastq.gz); echo "Aligning $s ..."; STAR --runThreadN 18 --genomeDir "$IDX" --readFilesIn "$fq" --readFilesCommand zcat --outFileNamePrefix "$OUT/${s}." --outSAMtype BAM SortedByCoordinate --quantMode GeneCounts; done

 ```
+STAR/2.7.10a is loaded.

+GCC-10.3.0 is simply the compiler version used to build the STAR binary at the cluster.

 **STAR arguments**